ludlun04/IDATA2304-Project/protocol.md

 ### Server
 Once the server starts, it will open a TCP socket on the decided port and wait for clients to connect.
-When a client connects, the server will see what type of client it is (Greenhouse or Control Panel).
+When a client connects, the server will see what type of client it is (a Greenhouse or Control Panel).
 The server stores one instance of the greenhouse and a list of all connected control panels.
 These are updated as clients connect and disconnect.
 A new thread is also created to manage each active client.